xtanaa001/academic-kickstart/content/authors/admin/_index.md

 ---

 I am a postdoc at the [Dept. of Electrical & Computer Engineering](https://www.ece.utoronto.ca), [University of Toronto](https://utoronto.ca), hosted by Prof. [Alberto Leon-Garcia](https://www.nal.utoronto.ca/).

 Prior to my current position, I obtained my Ph.D. in electronic and computer engineering from the [Hong Kong University of Science and Technology](https://www.ust.hk/) in 2018, advised by Prof. [Danny H.K.
 Tsang](https://eetsang.home.ece.ust.hk/).
 From Oct.
 2015 to April 2016, I was a visiting student with the School of Engineering and Applied Science, Harvard University, hosted by Prof. [Na (Lina) Li](https://nali.seas.harvard.edu/).

-I am broadly interested in the interplay between _mechanism design_, _machine learning_, and  _sequential decision-making_, with a focus on applications in _networked systems_ such as computer networks, cloud computing, and smart grid.
+I work on problems at the intersection of **mechanism design**, **machine learning**, and **sequential decision-making**, with a focus on applications in networked systems such as computer networks, cloud computing, and smart grid.

-A large part of my current research focuses on the design of _incentive-aware online algorithms_ for sequential resource allocation in the presence of self-interested agents and uncertainty.
 For more details about my research, please see [Research](/research) page.